Can I swim with Contact Lenses?

 The Bad Stuff

 It is recommended that contacts do not come in contact (no pun intended) with anything other than solution.
-This means that it probably isn’t a good idea to wash them in normal tap water because they could adsorb some bad stuff from the non-sterile water too.
+This means that it isn’t a good idea to wash them in normal tap water because they could absorb some bad stuff from the non-sterile water too.

 Not only can the water cause irritation and infection, but quite practically the contact lens may actually get washed out of your eye.
-Believe me, if this happens, the chances of you finding your contact lens again would be like searching for the letter ‘e’ in the novel Gadsby [it’s a 50,000 word novel and none of them have the letter ‘e’ written by Ernest Wright].
+Believe me, if this happens, the chances of you finding your contact lens again would be like searching for the letter ‘e’ in the novel Gadsby.
+[It’s a 50,000 word novel and none of them have the letter ‘e’ – written by Ernest Wright]

-Solutions to avoid this;
+How to avoid this

-Anybody who is into swimming for fitness (i.e. doing lengths of a pool Freestyle) will have pair so you’re not going to look out of place in the public pool.
+Anybody who is into swimming for fitness (i.e. doing lengths of a pool) will have pair, so you’re not going to look out of place in the public pool.
 They’re a pretty effective option as their job is keep water away from the eyes.

-The of type of lens you wear can help too..
+The type of lens can help too